-- · Housing Starts From September 2014 to September 2015 the annual housing starts increased by 14%.
+- Housing Starts From September 2014 to September 2015 the annual housing starts increased by 14%.
 From September 2013 to September 2014 the annual housing starts increased by 14%. - Unemployment The unemployment rate in Colorado was 4.1% at August 31, 2015, compared to a national unemployment rate of 5.1%.
 Colorado added an estimated 58,600 jobs from August 2014 to August 2015.

-Population The Denver Regional Council of Governments ("DRCOG"), a voluntary association of over 50 county and municipal governments in the Denver metropolitan area, continues to estimate that the Denver metropolitan area population will increase by about 44% from today's 2.7 million people to 3.9 million people by the year 2030.
+Population The Denver Regional Council of Governments ("DRCOG"), a voluntary association of over 50 county and municipal governments in the Denver metropolitan area, continues to estimate that the Denver metropolitan area population will increase by about 44% from today's 2.7 million people to 90 by the year 2030.
 A Statewide Water Supply Initiative report by the Colorado Water Conservation Board estimates that the South Platte River basin, which includes the Denver metropolitan region, will grow from a current population of 3.2 million to 4.9 million by the year 2030; while the state's population will increase from 4.7 million to 7.2 million.

 - Demand Approximately 70% of the state's projected population increase is anticipated to occur within the South Platte River basin.
 Significant increases in Colorado's population, particularly in the Denver metro region and other areas in the water-short South Platte River basin, together with increasing agricultural, recreational, and environmental water demands, will intensify competition for water supplies.
-The estimated population increases are expected to result in demands for water services of the current capabilities of municipal service providers, especially during drought conditions.
-Supply The Statewide Water Supply Initiative estimates that population growth in the Denver region and the South Platte River basin will result in additional water supply demands of over 400,000 acre feet by the year 2030. - Supply The Statewide Water Supply Initiative estimates that population growth in the Denver region and the South Platte River basin will result in additional water supply demands of over 400,000 acre feet by the year 2030.
-Development Colorado law requires property developers to demonstrate that they have sufficient water supplies for their proposed projects before rezoning or annexation applications will be considered.
+The estimated population increases are expected to result in demands for water services in excess of the current capabilities of municipal service providers, especially during drought conditions.

+Supply - The Statewide Water Supply Initiative estimates that population growth in the Denver region and the South Platte River basin will result in additional water supply demands of over 400,000 acre feet by the year 2030. - Development Colorado law requires property developers to demonstrate that they have sufficient water supplies for their proposed projects before rezoning or annexation applications will be considered.
 These factors indicate that water and availability of water will continue to be critical to growth prospects for the region and the state, and that competition for available sources of water will continue to intensify.
 We focus the marketing of our water supplies and services to developers and home builders that are active along the Colorado Front Range as well as other area water providers in need of additional supplies.

 Colorado's future water supply needs will be met through conservation, reuse and the development of new supplies.
 The District's rules and regulations for water and wastewater service call for adherence to strict conservation measures, including low-flow water fixtures, high efficiency appliances, and advanced irrigation control devices.
 Additionally, our systems are designed and constructed using a dual-pipe water distribution system to segregate the delivery of high quality potable drinking water to our local governmental entities and their end-use customers through one system and a second system to supply raw or reclaimed water for irrigation demands.
 About one-half of the water used by a typical Denver-area residential water customer is used for outdoor landscape and lawn irrigation.
 We believe that raw or reclaimed water supplies provide the lowest cost, most environmentally sustainable water for outdoor irrigation.
 We expect our systems to include an extensive water reclamation system in which essentially all effluent water from wastewater treatment plants will be reused to meet non-potable water demands.
-Our dual-distribution systems demonstrate our commitment to environmentally responsible water management policies in our water short region.
+Our dual-distribution systems demonstrate our nitment to environmentally responsible water management policies in our water short region.